thedevd/techBlog/springboot/microservices/netflix-zuul-api-gateway-server/README.md

 * What we need here is a common entry point to our all microservices that should be able to decide where to route the request. `By using a common entry point we will not only free our clients from knowing the deployment details of all the end microservices but also we can do lot of things like authentication/authorization/logging/tracing at this level which will reduce significant development effort on the end microservices side.`
 * This common entry point is termed as `API Gateway`.
 Netflix has created `Zuul server` for the same purpose and has open-sourced it and spring cloud community has provided a nice wrapper around it for easy integration with spring boot based microservice styled application.

-**Note-** `Spring has also released its own api gateway called Spring Cloud Gateway.` It has non-blocking APIs and supports long-lived connections like WebSockets.
+**Note-** `Spring also has its own api gateway called Spring Cloud Gateway.` It has non-blocking APIs and supports long-lived connections like WebSockets.

+### Topic of discussion
+In this we will discuss on three topics -
+1. Setup of netflix-zuul API gateway proxy.
+2. Demonstration of end user interacting with microservices through Zuul API gateway.
+3. Configuration of Microservices for microservice-to-microservice communication through Zuul API gateway.